EAlas7alo/WeebWiz/README.md

 # Weebwiz

 A quiz creator inspired by anime quizzes on Youtube and Kahoot!.
+WIP